AIConLab/ros1_noetic_husky_dev_env/README.md

 Gazebo simulations are also available in this environment, GPUs are currently not supported but can be added by modifying the docker files.

+## Setup

+Clone this repository to a directory with the package(s) you are developing.

+You'll now need to build the docker image.
+If you have any custom packages that you would like to be built into the image, such as custom URDF for your husky model, you can add them to the `custom_packages` directory and they will be built into the image.

+From the `ros1_noetic_husky_dev_env` directory, run the following command to build the docker image: `docker compose build`

 ## Usage

-To use:
-1. Clone this repository to a directory with the package(s) you are developing.
-2. If it's your first time using this environment, build the docker image by running `docker-compose build` from the `ros1_noetic_husky_dev_env` directory.
-3. To start a terminal in the container, run `docker-compose run dev_env`.
+After building the image, you can run the development environment with the following command: `docker-compose run dev_env`

 ### Tips